 So, in a nutshell: yes, Mexico’s new president, Enrique Pena Nieto, has an agenda involving emigration and involving Mexican immigrants and Mexican-Americans.
 We can expect him to work to further that agenda.
 And we need to keep an eye on what the Mexican government is up to.

 Of course, if we had a government in Washington that was protecting our borders, immigration and citizenship, then we’d have nothing to worry about.
 It wouldn’t matter a hill of beans what Pena Nieto and the Mexican government was doing.

 But that’s the problem.
 The U.S. government is manifestly not protecting our sovereignty.
-In fact it’s openly working to sabotage it
+In fact it’s openly working to sabotage it.

 American citizen Allan Wall (email him) moved back to the U.S.A. after many years residing in Mexico.
 Allan`s wife is Mexican, and their two sons are bilingual.
 In 2005, Allan served a tour of duty in Iraq with the Texas Army National Guard.
 His VDARE.COM articles are archived here; his Mexidata.info articles are archived here; his News With Views columns are archived here; and his website is here.